marcpinet/nyaadownloader/README.md

   <h1> WORK IN PROGRESS </h1>

 I will probably make the code smoother and more readable in the future.
-The goal is to make a working GUI for the program.
-If you have any suggestion, let me know!
+I will add more features when it will come to my mind.
+Feel free to post your suggestions in the Issue section.